Lineage of Chögyam Trungpa

 A Societal Vision

 Witnessing the demise of his Tibetan culture, and how full of turmoil and pain the world was, Chögyam Trungpa went into a great period of self-reflection and meditation.
-He came to realize that the ancient teachings of Shambhala were more relevant and necessary then ever, given the immense challenges facing the planet.
+He came to realize that the ancient teachings of Shambhala were more relevant and necessary than ever, given the immense challenges facing the planet.
 Beginning in the 1970s, he began to present a societal vision based on the Shambhala principle that proclaims the inherent goodness of all humanity.

 Chögyam Trungpa felt that if humanity were to succeed in creating a better world it would be based on global respect for fundamental human dignity.
 This is the core message of Shambhala.
 His teachings were gathered together into his best-selling book, Shambhala: the Sacred Path of the Warrior, and many other writings, films and recordings.